 About the Author

-Former plus-size model turned #PlusSizePilates aficionado, Jenn is a mother to 3 (+ 1 on the way) and the Instagrammer behind @jivercs.
-She is best known for her very real and relatable lifestyle content.
+Former plus-size model turned #PlusSizePilates aficionado, Jenn Vercammen is a mother to 3 (+ 1 on the way) and a lifestyle Instagrammer best known for her real and relatable content.